CTS program tracks:

 Northbank Center Track

-This is intended for the student that civic engagement/volunteerism will be a new experience.
+This is intended for the student for whom civic engagement/volunteerism will be a new experience.
 If you select the Northbank Center Track, you will be required to complete a minimum of 200 hours of community service.

 Riverfront Residence Hall Track